 Have you ever wonder what unique places there are in your state?
-We do a lot of random road trips and along the way, we are coming across some unique places to visit in Wisconsin.
-Some of these places have the most interesting story behind them and others just lend themselves to be the perfect photo opportunity.
+We make a lot of random road trips, and along the way, we are coming across some very unusual places in Wisconsin to visit for excitement and quirky photo opportunities.
+Some of these places have the most interesting story behind them, and others lend themselves to be the perfect photo opportunity.

 Wisconsin is filled with so many unique places from the World’s Largest Carousel, Troll-town USA, and even the Sputnik IV crash site.
 This is a roundup of those on top of our most interesting list.

-This list will be ever changing as we travel and see new and exciting thing.
-Many times we are traveling, see something and before you know it, we have turned the car around.
+This list will be ever-changing as we travel and see new and exciting things.
+We are often traveling, seeing something, and before you know it, we have turned the car around.

 1 | Sputnik IV crash site

-This unique metal ring is now embedded in the middle of 8th street to mark the location of the crash.
-To celebrate Manitowoc’s claim to fame a space-themed festival, Sputnikfest is held every year.
+This unique metal ring is now embedded in the middle of the 8th street to mark the crash location.
+To celebrate Manitowoc’s claim to fame, a space-themed festival, Sputnikfest, is held every year.
 It’s named one of the “Top Five Funkiest Festivals” in the country by Readers Digest.

-Athens, Wisconsin ~ In the cornfield in the middle of practically nowhere is the Center of the Northwest Hemisphere.
+Athens, Wisconsin ~ In the cornfield in the middle of practically nowhere is the Northwest Hemisphere’s Center.
 There are 4 – of these spots in the world.
 One is in the middle of the Pacific Ocean, One in the middle of the Indian Ocean, the third in China in a remote unreachable location, and the last one in the middle of a cornfield in central Wisconsin.

 - 45°N – 90°W United States

 - 45°S – 90°W Pacific Ocean

 - 45°N – 90°E China – remote and unreachable